Portrait Photography

 What Makes a Good Black and White Portrait?

-A good black and white portrait is one that highlights the existing contrast, texture, composition, and subject in the portrait.
+A good black-and-white portrait highlights the existing contrast, texture, composition, and subject in the portrait.

 As we know, you can’t fix everything in post-production (I wish).

-So your existing photograph right out of the camera should be one that already has these strong attributes.
+So, your photograph right out of the camera should already have these strong attributes.
 You will only use black and white to highlight and accentuate them.

 What are Black and White Portraits Called?